C0D1UM/technical-standard/angular/modules/README.md

 Grouping components into a module.
 Learn more [https://angular.io/guide/architecture-modules](https://angular.io/guide/architecture-modules)

-# When to use module?
+## When to use module?

 - Each menu view should has its own module.
 - When you have a component that depend on multiple components.
 - Component, Pipe that will be used in multiple modules.

-# Why module?
+## Why module?

 - Angular is not allow you to declare a component in multiple modules, but you can import a module into multiple modules.
-- Module is very reusable, and it's easier to integrate.
+- Module is very reusable, and easy to integrate.
 You would only need to import a module and reuse multiple components that exported.

-# How to create module?
+## How to create module?

 With Angular CLI